k411e/sdv_lab/README.md

 ank apply cruise-control-app.yaml
 ```

-**Note:** If you want to remove all workloads specified in the Ankaios manifest for cleaning up you can simply add `-d` paramter to the `ank apply` like the following:
+**Note:** If you want to remove all workloads specified in the Ankaios manifest for cleaning up you can simply add `-d` parameter to the `ank apply` like the following:
 `ank apply -d cruise-control-app.yaml`.
 This might be helpful for incremental development, when you change the example code.

 ## Additional Ankaios commands